 What is a Companion Driver?

-Like a traditional rideshare driver, you’ll transport riders to and from their destination, but as a Companion Driver, we’re slowing down, having conversations, offering a hand into and out of the vehicle, and providing that extra bit of assistance our riders need.
+Much like a traditional rideshare driver, you'll transport drivers to and from their destination, but as a Companion Driver, we’re slowing down, having conversations, offering a hand into and out of the vehicle, and providing that extra bit of assistance our riders need.

 Say Goodbye to the grind.